Tim-Maes/T4Editor/README.md

 ## Features

 - Defaults for Dark/Light VS theme
+- Automatically applies new colors if you change the VS theme
 - Highlighted T4 tags
 - Set custom colors for different code blocks.
 - Code completion for code blocks.